myroms/roms_test/WC13/RBL4DVAR_forecast_impact/FCSTAT/Readme.md

       in parallel using MPI.
 This is because of the way that the adjoint model is constructed.

-  (5) Customize the configuration script "job_fcsta.csh" and provide
+  (5) Customize the configuration script "job_fcstat.csh" and provide
       the appropriate place for the "substitute" Perl script:

       set SUBSTITUTE=${ROMS_ROOT}/ROMS/Bin/substitute